kiwi0fruit/pandoctools/pandoctools/cli/README.md

 I tried to make shell scripts short and transparent so you can easily copy/tune them.

 **WARNING**: shell scripts are stored inside user data (both in Pandoc user data and Miniconda installation).
-I heard some talks about security concerns on this but I'm sure it they are of any importance...
+I heard some talks about security concerns on this but I'm not sure it they are of any importance...

 ## Defaults.ini